-Chickpea burgers, also known as falafel, take the same effort as frying its beefy cousin.
-The world health organisation has after much research declared that processed animal products are definitely carcinogenic, and all red meat probably is.
+Chickpea burgers, also known as falafel, take the same effort as frying their beefy cousins.
+The WHO has after much research declared that processed animal-products are definitely suspect, and all red meat "probably" causes malignant tumours.

-That's a good enough reason for me to start using legumes for protein after watching the misery that so many around us are going through.
+That is a good enough reason for me to start using legumes for some of our protein after watching the misery that so many around us are going through.

-Personally, I love burgers but with an eye on keeping my red meat down, I've been looking at alternatives.
+Personally I love burgers but with an eye on keeping my red-meat consumption down, I have been looking at alternatives.

-Soybean burgers are perfectly horrid, but this falafel is delicious and very easy to cook.
+Soybean burgers are perfectly horrid due a very high level of trypsin-inhibitors but this falafel is delicious, digestible and very easy to cook.

-As always with a chickpea dish, start by soaking a cup of the legumes overnight with ample water.
-Actually preferably 12 to 15 hours.
+As always with a chickpea dish, start by soaking a cup of the legumes overnight with ample wate; actually preferably 12 or more hours.
 Rinse several times to reduce flatulence and heartburn.